tradingstrategy-ai/docs/source/programming/api/index.rst

 API documentation
 =================

-This is the API documentation for Python `tradingstrategy` and `traddeexecutor` packages.
+This is the API documentation for Python `tradingstrategy`, `traddeexecutor` packages.
+:term:`pandas_ta` technical analysis package documentation is also included for the convenience to easily look up :term:`technical indicators <technical indicator>` and mathematical functions.

 .. toctree::
    :maxdepth: 1